LacunaSpace/basicmac/README.md

 The API is still likely to change in a breaking way, especially wrt configuration.

+### Notable and breaking changes

+This section lists notable changes, in particular those that can break existing sketches.
+For full details, see the git changelog.

+ - 2020-07-14: On Arduino, the default config is changed to SX1262.
+If your board uses SX1276 (the old default), you need to modify `target-config.h` in the library.

 ### Relation to other projects

 BasicMAC is a privately developed fork of LMIC, which was released